Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 System.out.println("The length of the string is: " + length); // Output: 4

-Summary of what you’ve learned
+Summary of what we learned

 Loops are necessary for several reasons: